-Mood boards can be a great way to convey your design idea to stakeholders, helping you win pitches and get sign-off early on.
+Mood boards can be a great way to convey your design idea, win pitches and get an early sign-off.
 Follow our expert advice on how to create them.

 When trying to convey a design idea, moods, feelings and fluffy stuff like that are hard to communicate.
 So professional designers will often use mood boards: a collection of textures, images and text related to a design theme as a reference point.

 Telepathy would save a lot of time but sadly for most of us it's not an option.
 What I'm thinking and feeling about a creative idea, my intended vision for a piece of work, is limited to how good my verbal communication skills are at expressing this to project stakeholders.
 Mood boards help others to 'get inside our heads' in order to convey a thematic setting for a design or to explain function in piece of work.

 That said, mood boards can be a pain to create, with many hours spent trawling image galleries, websites, books and magazines looking for that perfect image to sum up your intended feel for the work at hand.
 So here are a collection of tips to help make your mood board making more effective - and double your chances of winning that pitch!

 01. Look beyond the digital world